 To make an enquiry, either call free on 0800 316 0171 or simply fill in your details below and we will get back to you as soon as possible.

 We are committed to improving our practices to ensure that slavery and human trafficking is not taking place anywhere within our business or within our supply chain.
 We continue to take positive steps to this end and describe below the progress that has been made over the last year.

-The JLA Group supplies goods and services to its customers from the following trading entities; JLA Total Care Limited, JLA Limited, and Circuit Limited and this statement and the commitments made below apply in respect of the entire JLA Group.
+The JLA Group supplies goods and services to its customers via a number of trading entities and associated group companies and this statement and the commitments made below apply in respect of the entire JLA Group.

 JLA is proud of the strength and longevity of the relationships that it has with a number of trusted key suppliers both in the UK and around the world.
-Some of our suppliers have supplied goods to JLA for over 30 years, and we work together co-operatively and transparently to ensure that we continue to achieve our joint business aims.
-The value that our suppliers place on their relationship with JLA is shown by the positive responses and support we have received from them during the supplier engagement exercise described below.
+Some of our suppliers have supplied goods to JLA for over 30 years and we work together co-operatively and transparently to ensure that we continue to achieve our joint business aims.
+The value that our suppliers place on their relationship with JLA has been demonstrated by the positive responses and support we have received from them during the supplier engagement exercise described below.

 Our JLA Principles reflect our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chains.